holochain-open-dev/holochain-client-csharp/NextGenSoftware.Holochain.HoloNET.Client.Core/README.md

 We plan to get it packaged up onto the .NET NuGet Package store as well as create a Unity Asset making it easier for other .NET & Unity devs to get involved with Holochain and get building hApps...

+This is thr NuGet Package, we will release the Unity Asset very soon...

 #### .NET HDK Low Code Generator

 We can then get back to the .NET HDK Low Code Generator (will migrate this <a href='https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/tree/master/NextGenSoftware.Holochain.HoloNET.HDK.Core'>repo</a> over to here soon...), this uses HoloNET to call into the dynamically generated rust and c# code.
 The rust code acts as a DAL (Data Access Layer) and the C# code acts as the BLL (Business Logic Layer).
 The generated C# code wraps around calls to HoloNET.
 This code has also already been written and is working with the previous version of Holochain (Redux).